digitalreplica/git-notes/advanced-topics.md

 While git-notes are really simple to get started with, more advanced techniques can make them more effective.

 # Public notes
-Consider making one or more of you git-notes repos public, to share your knowledge with others.
+Making one or more of your git-notes repos public, let's share your knowledge with others and get feedback from them.

 ## Making a repo public
 A repo can be changed from private to public.
 For GitHub, see [Making a repository public](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#making-a-repository-public).